France’s AGEC law & 'Cout Environmental' mandates eco-labelling for all brands

 French regulators move first

-Provide consumers with detailed information, this should include a products;
+Businesses will need to provide consumers with detailed information, this should include a products:

 • reparability,